spryker/spryker-docs/docs/marketplace/dev/front-end/angular-components.md

 ### Hooks for the Component’s Children

 `ngAfterContentInit`
 Invoked after Angular performs any content projection into the component’s view (see the previous lecture on Content Projection for more info).
+To get more info about content query see official documentation [ContentChildren](https://angular.io/api/core/ContentChildren), [ContentChild](https://angular.io/api/core/ContentChild)

 `ngAfterContentChecked`
 Invoked each time the content of the given component has been checked by the change detection mechanism of Angular.

 `ngAfterViewInit`
-Invoked when the component’s view has been fully initialized.
+Invoked when the component’s view has been fully initialized.To get more info about content query see official documentation [ViewChildren](https://angular.io/api/core/ViewChildren), [ViewChild](https://angular.io/api/core/ViewChild)

 `ngAfterViewChecked`
 Invoked each time the view of the given component has been checked by the change detection mechanism of Angular.